 Empowered female writers and strong female characters are important building blocks in the book world.
-This fall, we’ll be busy reading the best new books featuring women who kick ass and take names.
-These are six new books about strong women you must read this season.
+This year, we’ll be busy reading the best books featuring women who kick ass and take names.
+These are eight new books about strong women you must read.

 A Spark of Light by Jodi Picoult